syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/Getting-Started.md

 # Getting Started

-This section explains briefly about how to create an OLAP Client in your application with ASP.NET.
+This section explains briefly how you can create an OLAP Client in your application with ASP.NET.

 ## Create your first OLAP Client in ASP.NET